Uganda Tourist Attractions – Places To Visit In Uganda (What To See In Uganda?)

 It is believed to be the birthplace of the founding King of the Bachwezi who ruled the Bunyonyoro Empire centuries ago.
 It is a perfect place for hiking in Uganda before or after a chimpanzee trekking safari in Kibale Forest.

 If you have ever dreamt of being in the middle of the world, the Uganda Equator line will fulfill your dream.
 The best place to visit and explore the Equator in Uganda is in Kayabwe, Mpigi District, about 77km (2-hour drive) from Kampala.

-It is the place where you can stand in the middle of the earth with one leg in the Northern hemisphere while the other in the Southern and pose for a photo.
+It is the place where you can stand in the middle of the earth with one leg in the Northern hemisphere and the other in the Southern and pose for a photo.
 This is a unique Uganda safari experience and one of the fascinating Uganda tourist attractions.
 You can visit the Uganda Equator line Kayabwe on your Uganda gorilla tour or Uganda wildlife safari to southwestern Uganda.

-Other Tourist Attractions In Uganda
+Other Tourist Attractions in Uganda

 Besides the major Uganda tourist attractions above, there are plenty of other amazing things to see in Uganda on your safari in Uganda tour:-

 Uganda boasts over 1,242 butterfly species, about 33% of the total Afro-tropical species.
 Being so colorful, butterflies are the most noticeable insects.

 One of the most incredible things about butterflies is the way they change from crawling caterpillars into winged beauties.
 It seems like magic!
 There are 4 steps in becoming a butterfly: – egg, caterpillar, pupa, and adult.
 This process is called metamorphosis, which comes from the Latin words for “changing shape.